abhalkar/jenkins-cicd/README.md

     - copy mvn cmd for sonar and make a sheel script form pipeline syntex
     - then past in pipeline refer pipelinesonar
     - now add pipeline in jenkins job pull throug scm -> provide path
+## how to avoid the if test fail then should not deploy to test
+    - we will need quality gate